What Is This?

 Is the certificate actually real?

 Entirely.
 It is genuinely issued by a genuine legal entity, it carries a unique certificate number, and anyone can verify it on this site — just as with any reputable certifying board.
-What it is not is evidence of any examination, training, experience, or demonstrated equine-mystical ability.
-None was required.

 Why would anyone build this?